thinktandem/tandem/docs/coding/drupal-8-accessibility.md

 ### 3.1 Requirements

 * 3.1.1: Language of Page can be programmatically determined.
+(A)
 * 3.1.2: Alternative Language links.
+(AA)

 ### 3.1 Solutions